johnpapa/angular-styleguide/README.md

     ngapp        // creates an Angular module setter ngservice    // creates an Angular service
     ngfilter     // creates an Angular filter
+    ngroute      // creates an Angular routeProvider

-    // These are partial snippets intended to chained ngmodule     // creates an Angular module getter ngstate      // creates an Angular UI Router state defintion ngconfig     // defines a configuration phase function ngrun        // defines a run phase function
+    // These are partial snippets intended to chained ngmodule     // creates an Angular module getter ngstate      // creates an Angular UI Router state defintion ngconfig     // defines a configuration phase function ngrun        // defines a run phase function ngwhen       // defines a route for the routeProvider
     ```

 **[Back to top](#table-of-contents)**